 Third, evaluate the transit time for shipments to Canada.
 The transit time may vary depending on the destination address and shipment type.
 The final shipping date is arranged with your carrier.
 Yet, you cannot expect an unchangeable shipping date due to weather conditions.

 How much does shipping to Canada cost?

 The cost of your shipment will depend on many factors like type, weight, dimensions, lane, etc. Generally, the average prices for shipping to Canada consist of several components.
-For example, shipping particular products to Canada may be more expensive than the regular domestic shipping dues to the import taxes.
+For example, particular shipping products to Canada may be more expensive than the regular domestic shipping dues to the import taxes.

 Like any country, Canada has custom taxes for imported goods.
 All taxes rely on the shipment’s type, declared value, and commodity type.
 Everything that exceeds CAD 20$ in value is subject to a 5% duty.
-For some states, the responsibilities may differ, and you can check them out by looking into Canada Custom Tariff lists.
+For some states, the responsibilities may differ, and you can check them out by looking into Canada’s Custom Tariff lists.

-Furthermore, it is crucial to find out what are freight liability policies in Canada as they can also modify the shipment pricing.
+Furthermore, it is crucial to find out what are freight liability policies in Canada, as they can also modify the shipment pricing.
 The carrier’s freight liability is limited by Canadian law regulations to CAD 2$ per pound unless there is no alternative agreement between the carrier and the shipper.
 Take these restrictions into consideration when calculating risks.
 If your shipment’s declared value exceeds the limit, it is reasonable to consider getting freight insurance.

 Finally, do not forget that all payments for shipments to/from Canada are held in USD.
 All the shippers will need a billable U.S. address to process the payment.

 How to ship freight to Canada?

 After getting familiar with all the frequent questions, it is easier to plan your shipment to Canada step by step.